slicervm/docs.slicervm.com/docs/examples/large-scale-k3s.md

 The Root filesystem will be downloaded and unpacked, then all the VMs will be launched.

+## Install Kubernetes with K3sup Pro

 Access the API on the server to download the devices file:

 ```bash
 curl -LsS http://127.0.0.1:8080/devices -o devices.json
 ```

+On your workstation, add any routes that are specified so you can access the VMs on their own network.

 Download the devices.json file to your local computer, and install K3sup Pro: